Game of Thrones: The Giants – Myths, Legends, and the Reality of Westeros's Titans

 Notable Giants: Wun Weg Wun Dar Wun and Beyond

 Wun Weg Wun Dar Wun, the giant who famously fought for Jon Snow and the Night's Watch, stands out as a prominent example.
-His loyalty to Jon Snow and his participation in the Battle of the Bastards illustrate the capacity for loyalty and compassion within the giant race.
-While not representative of the entirety of the giant race, Wun Weg Wun Dar Wun provides insight into the individual personalities and capacity for connection these beings possess.
+This leads to while not representative of the entirety of the giant race, Wun Weg Wun Dar Wun provides insight into the individual personalities and capacity for connection these beings possess.
+In practice, his loyalty to Jon Snow and his participation in the Battle of the Bastards illustrate the capacity for loyalty and compassion within the giant race.
 Other giants are mentioned throughout the books and appear in the show, but their individual stories are less developed, leaving room for further exploration and speculation.

 The History of Giants: A Lost Chapter of Westerosi Lore